VishalPawar2002/Git-Github/README.md

 # Git-Github
-it is git $ github practice
+it is git & github practice

+# Developer
+Vishal Pawar